 The Applications Features

-The CaseView PACER Application is comprised of 105 site collections, custom timer jobs and an email enabled centrally located library to accept all of the mail that comes in each day from the US Courts PACER system.
+The CaseView PACER Application is comprised of 105 site collections, custom timer jobs, and an email-enabled centrally located library to accept all of the mail that comes in each day from the US Courts PACER system.
 The SharePoint timer job runs on each server in the farm, thus allowing us to simultaneously process messages in a multithreaded fashion.
 Each instance of the timer job is responsible for processing one email at a time and when complete, will go and find another from the mail enable library.
 After successful parsing and downloading of documents for each email, we store the associated files in their respective site collection.

-The performance has been solid and able to keep up with the firehose of mail coming from the US Courts PACER system, but has a few bottlenecks, as well as it not being ready to move into the cloud ready future.
+The performance has been solid and able to keep up with the firehose of mail coming from the US Courts PACER system but has a few bottlenecks, as well as it not being ready to move into the cloud-ready future.

 The Way Forward

 After reviewing the functionality the application currently provides and comparing that with the direction and methodology currently prescribed in the SharePoint development community, we came up with our solution.
 A standalone Windows Service Application to do all of the processing, followed by REST functions that do all of the communicating with SharePoint.
 I.e. sending the results (email and documents) back to SharePoint.
 This way we can scale our processing power.
 Limited only by the virtual machine specs in which we install the service application.
-Converting to a Windows service application meant we had to re-factor a lot of the code for this solution to stop relying on timer jobs to initiate processing and instead use C# code and multi-threading.
+Converting to a Windows service application meant we had to refactor a lot of the code for this solution to stop relying on timer jobs to initiate processing and instead use C# code and multi-threading.
 Now through a simple configuration file change, we can adjust many features of our application such as how many threads will process simultaneously without any re-compilation of our code to implement.
 We simply restart the windows service and now we can run X amount of threads at a time to process mail.
 Much of the SharePoint .Net API that existed in our full-trust solution had to be removed and re-written using standard C# patterns and practices so that this application could run standalone and with no dependencies to SharePoint.

-Refactoring away from the hard coded dependencies with SharePoint affords our customer the ability to host this application in any virtualized environment and to utilize any SharePoint environment (Cloud, On-Premise, Hybrid) that they may choose to migrate to in the near future.
+Refactoring away from the hardcoded dependencies with SharePoint affords our customers the ability to host this application in any virtualized environment and to utilize any SharePoint environment (Cloud, On-Premise, Hybrid) that they may choose to migrate to in the near future.
 When the next version of SharePoint releases, this solution will be ready to migrate/integrate, and will not require a large-scale development effort.
 So long as the SharePoint REST API exists, which the web as a whole has adopted, then this application can continue to add features and store data for future versions to come.